mirkobronzi/bert_reranker/README.md

  - predict: will use an already trained model to compute predictions on some data.
  - generate embeddings: will run on some data and generate the relative embeddings.

-Note that all the 3 operations are mostly based on a config file that specify the model's architecture.
+Note that all the 3 operations are mostly based on a config file that specifies the model's architecture.
 You can see an example in `examples/local/config.yaml`.

 ### Train